chain4travel/camino-docs/docs/about/camino-network-overview.md

 Ethereum made a step toward solving this problem with smart contracts.
 Developers didn’t need to worry about networking and consensus, but creating decentralized applications was still hard.
 The Ethereum VM has low performance and imposes restrictions on smart contract developers.
 Solidity and the other few languages for writing Ethereum smart contracts are unfamiliar to most programmers.

-Camino VMs make it easy to define a blockchain-based decentralized application.
+VMs make it easy to define a blockchain-based decentralized application.
 Rather than new, limited languages like Solidity, developers can write VMs in Go (other languages will be supported in the future).

 ## Subnets